 You likely still need a customer success department for onboarding and improving usage.
 One of my favorite observations about traditional vs. subscription businesses: Traditional businesses don’t actually care if you use their product.

-In subscriptions, however, you must worry about whether your users are getting value because, if they aren’t, they will stop paying you.
+With subscription-based businesses, however, you must worry about whether your users are getting value because, if they aren’t, they will stop paying you.

 The price/value tradeoff also is interesting.
 Prior to the purchase, perceived value drives the purchase and you need to convince the buyer they will receive more value than the price.
 After the purchase, real value matters and you must make sure it happens.
-It’s still a price/value trade off but it evolves over time.
+It’s still a price/value trade-off but it evolves over time.

 The ‘Grow’ Revenue Bucket